Be kind to yourself! Learn how to take care of your mental health during the COVID-19 crisis

 Until a few months ago, I’m sure these little moments were a normal part of your life and didn’t seem like distant luxuries.
 But now with the COVID-19 pandemic changing life as we know it, “normal” doesn’t seem so simple anymore.
-This global crisis has brought with it changes and challenges in both our personal and professional lives – we’re unable to leave our homes at will, we’re away from our loved ones, we might be struggling with a new work routine, our jobs could be at stake, the uncertainty and isolation could make us stressed and anxious…this seems to go on.
+This global crisis has brought with it changes and challenges in both our personal and professional lives – we’re unable to leave our homes at will, we’re away from our loved ones, we’re terrified for their and our own safety, we might be struggling with a new work routine, our jobs could be at stake, the uncertainty and isolation could make us stressed and anxious…this seems to go on.
 Given this, it’s no secret that the COVID-19 crisis has taken a toll on everyone’s mental health.

-If this wasn’t bad enough, several conversations on social media have been hinting that academia might be failing to understand how COVID-related stress is affecting researchers’ mental health and productivity.
-So as a researcher, your mental health might be even more strained.
+If this wasn’t bad enough, it seems as though researchers are being expected to get more done now, especially if they are working from home.
+Several conversations on social media have been hinting that academia might be failing to understand how COVID-related stress is affecting researchers’ mental health and productivity.
+So as a researcher, your mental health and wellbeing might be even more strained.
 And with the world relying on researchers to “fix” this crisis, it’s only normal for you to feel more pressured, more stressed, and more anxious than usual.

 We want to help you cope better and make sure that you’re being as kind to yourself as possible during this challenging time.
 And so we’re organizing a series of motivational talks to help you focus on your wellbeing and take care of your mental health.
 Our first session of this series by the knowledgeable Dr. Ewa Pluciennicka (Neuroscientist, psychologist, and Founder of PhD Success) is specially designed to do just this.